guillaumeeb/isae-supaero-aibt103-bigdata/src/10_Cloud_Computing.md

 - Start and stop compute resources when needed
   - IaC tools like Terraform, Ansible
-  - Mesos/Nomad nd Other tools.
+  - Mesos/Nomad and other tools.
 - Kubernetes as a Service
-  - With autoscaling features: add Vms if Needed
+  - With autoscaling features: add VMs if needed
   - Dask, Spark and other processing tools plugged in
 - Function as a Service
   - Just put a bit of code, everything else is handled.